Don't Ask Me Ask Britain

-Don't Ask Me Ask Britain is a British television comedy panel game show that has aired on ITV from 18 April until 23 May 2017 and is hosted by Alexander Armstrong with Frank Skinner and Jonathan Ross as the team captains.
-The series is produced by Chalkboard TV for ITV.
+Don't Ask Me Ask Britain was a British television comedy panel game show that aired on ITV from 18 April until 23 May 2017 and was hosted by Alexander Armstrong with Frank Skinner and Jonathan Ross as the team captains.
+The series was produced by Chalkboard TV for ITV.
 The goal is for the two teams to second-guess what the viewers will vote for in various questions by using an app and voting along live.

 Format

 An app is available for iOS and Android devices where the viewers can vote along live to various questions.
 Skinner and Ross' teams must guess what will get the most votes.
 They'll get the points based on the percentage of people that went with their answer (for example, if an answer was voted by 30% of people, the team would get 30 points).
 There is also a round where Skinner and Ross must convince the viewers to agree with what they are arguing.
 They get the number of points based on what percentage agreed with them.
 The winner is the team with the most votes at the end of the show.

 For the first three episodes, they would also go live to a family or a group of friends at their house to ask their opinion on the question.
 This however was scrapped from the fourth episode onwards.